Reading Time: 3 minutes

 Hello!
 Welcome to As Drunk by Exotic Wine Travel, a weekly column where we feature interesting wines that we encourage you to seek out.
 The reviews featured in this series may be written by either one or the both of us.
 The featured wines can be from obscure or well-known wine regions.
 We hope that these wine recommendations will keep you gastronomically curious and your palate invigorated!

 Somewhere between a long journey from Vis Island to Zagreb, we stopped in Zadar and visited G&J vina.
 We had enjoyed their 2012 and 2013 vintages prior to the visit.
-The wine left such an impression that we wanted to witness with our own eyes the magic behind this wine.
+The wines left such an impression that we wanted to witness with our own eyes the magic behind them.

 G&J Vina Tvoja krv i moja 2009